exponea/exponea-flutter-sdk/Documentation/setup.md

 ### Data flushing

-Read [Data flushing](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-data-flushing) to learn more about how the SDK uploads data to the Engagement API and how to customize this behavior.
+Read [Data flushing](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-data-flushing) to learn more about how the SDK uploads data to the {user.mkg} API and how to customize this behavior.